 The BMW 2 Series Active Tourer's hybrid technology has been tried and tested in the MINI range

-The 2 Series Active Tourer is BMW's first-ever front-wheel-drive car, making this model quite different to everything that's gone before it.
+The 2 Series Active Tourer was BMW's first-ever front-wheel-drive car, making it quite different to everything that went before it.
 That means instead of sharing parts with the rest of the BMW range, the 2 Series Active Tourer actually has more in common with the MINI Countryman.

 BMW 225xe hybrid reliability & problems

-Too few BMW 2 Series Active Tourer owners answered our sister title Auto Express' annual Driver Power owner satisfaction survey for it to be included.
+Too few BMW 2 Series Active Tourer owners filled in the most recent Driver Power owner satisfaction survey for it to be included.
 However, since it shares so much with other BMW products like the MINI hatchback and BMW X1 SUV, there are comparisons we can make.